sajjadGG/book-python/basics/conditional/expressions.rst

 .. code-block:: python

+    crew = {'José', 'Max', 'Иван'}

+    if 'Jan' not in crew:
+        print('You are not an astronaut')

+    # You are not an astronaut

+.. code-block:: python

     name = None

     if not name:
-        print('Name is not defined')
+        print('Name is empty')

-.. code-block:: python

-    usernames = {'José', 'Max', 'Иван'}

-    if 'José' not in usernames:
-        print('Not found')

 ``is``
 ------